FoxLisk/alttp-notes/mod_stuff/timing/README.md

 ![last_frame_triforce](triforce_transition_triptych.png)

-This image is edited with the left half being the normal colours and the right have being from the final, darkened frame:
+This image is edited with the left half being the normal colours and the right half being from the final, darkened frame:

 ![triforce_darkening](triforce_darkening_split.png)